sketch7/ssv-au-core/src/routing/route-active/README.md

 [routehref]: ../route-href/README.md

 # Route Active
-Compares the passed route with the actual current route location and toggle's `css class` accordingly.
+Adds a CSS class to an element when the link's route becomes active.
-Works great with [route-href][routehref] attribute.
+Can be used in conjuction with [route-href][routehref] attribute.

 ## Prerequisites
-[Route Mapper][routemapper] is required to eager loading whole route hierarchy.
+[Route Mapper][routemapper] is required to eager load all route hierarchy.

 ## Global Configuration
-During plugin registry optional global configuration can be passed.

-Available configuration for `routeActive` are:
+Options which can be configured globally.

  Name           | Type        | Default |
 |---------------|-------------|---------|